Understanding duty free shopping and its benefits while traveling

 Your money at N26

 Make your next trip stress-free by letting N26 take care of your travel insurance.
 As an N26 You or Metal customer, you can enjoy an extensive travel insurance package that covers everything from pandemic-related cancellations to luggage loss and flight delays.
-Plus, cash withdrawals in the EU are free for all N26 customers, and international withdrawals are free for You and Metal account holders.
+Plus, international withdrawals and cash withdrawals in the EU are free for You and Metal account holders.
 Find the right plan for you today.

 Save up with Spaces